gardhr/cosi/README.md

 Based on the [MuJS](https://mujs.com) Javascript (ES5) engine, Cosi provides a direct interface to most of the ISO C standard API.

+## Installation

+The easiest way to use the Cosi library is to simply include "cosi_core.c" and then compile and run (same goes for the default interpreter/driver "cosi.c").
+Otherwise just define "cosi_standard_linkage" and compile the ".c" files separately as normal.

+## Examples

+For now Javscript and C examples can found in "main.js" and "cosi.c".

 ## Status

 Cosi is still very much in the early stages of development.
 That said even in its current state the code base is quite stable and usable.